otacke/h5p-todo/README.md

 Add 3D model support to H5P.Image and the core widget using an appropriate library.

 ### DragQuestion
-Option to keep correct items in place.
+- Add option to keep correct items in place.
+- Add white space next to image for putting draggables there

 ### Whats5P ;-)
 Content type that's similar to a Question Set, but that has a vertical layout resembling a chat window including texts in between exercises.